glaParaBio/harmony-explained/README.md

 correct the data in a sensitive way.

 For each cell, we estimate how much its batch identity contributes to its PCA scores.
-We then subtract this contribution from that cell’s PCA scores.
+We then subtract this contribution from that cell's PCA scores.

 ## Mixture of Experts model